 This poem argues that labels imposed on picketing strikers enjoy the potential to encourage socially limiting, prophetic roles.
 The female writer argues that, in this battle of perception, labels are applied by those with power to define representations of the powerless.
 The title of the poem—“Libeled”—is itself suggestive of the potential of social labelling.
 Employing the poetic form, strikers write back against the directed violence of a word used with the sole intention of injuring reputation and defaming an industry and its workers.

 A distinct combination of language and violence is foremost in representations of picket line encounters.
-Female strike supporters use poetry to report the physical crushing of protests (“people trodden, bent and broken” ( Kull 1985, l.7) with policemen often literally walking over strikers to get scabs through picket lines.
+Female strike supporters use poetry to report the physical crushing of protests (“people trodden, bent and broken”, Kull 1985, l.7) with policemen often literally walking over strikers to get scabs through picket lines.
 The vulnerability and powerlessness of the picket is significant given a prior emphasis on the powerful masculinity of the mining profession.
 Robbing pickets of their dignity and displaying a lack of compassion for the issues and individuals concerned, female strike supporters’ writings comment on the lack of humanity shown by the police during the coal dispute.
 Using poetry to actively reposition conflicting collectives, female strike supporters challenge linguistic associations to offer an alternative presentation of language as reflective of, and contributive to, police/picket confrontations during 1984–5.

 Scabs

 During the 1984–5 UK miners’ strike the right to use language became a legal issue.
 Although words such as “scab” were part and parcel of strikers’ language—the word was first used in this context in 1792—it was banned on picket lines in 1984.
 Several people were actually arrested for using the word “scab” although, as one woman recalls in Here We Go—Women’s Memories of the 1984–5 Strike, a judge overturned the case, stating, “This word is not abusive, it is part of the English language, and you are allowed to use it” (Salt 56).
 This struggle for ownership became a symbol of the growing power of language during 1984–5.
 Women’s dialect poetry addresses the issue of “scabs” both in the context of the coal dispute and the way in which “scabs” were seen as the deserters of the mining profession as a whole.
 Those who scabbed during the strike did not just betray their fellow workers, they committed themselves to the label of life-long traitors and were regularly victimized (“the streets will never be quiet for them, someone is always whispering, children shout abuse.
 They will never allow him to forget: never.
-Peace, anonymity and a new beginning can only be sought elsewhere” (Thornton 27)).
+Peace, anonymity and a new beginning can only be sought elsewhere”, Thornton 27).
 As one anonymous poem entitled “Scab” chillingly forewarns, “it is impossible to forget what they have done to us” (l.13).

 Mining communities were intimate social structures in which everybody knew everyone else and, as a result, they took scabbing very personally.
 For an occupation in which all men were “brothers” and people looked out for one another in the mine on a daily basis, the thought of one man betraying another and putting his livelihood in jeopardy was unacceptable.
 As a result, strikers were willing to try any tactic to stop men going back to work in the pits, with some even encouraging attacks on scabs as a deterrent.
 Women were only too aware of the benefits being offered to convince men to return to work and often used their writings to belittle these temptations.
 In “Song For A Scab,” Karen Kull satirically adopts the persuasive language of relief offered by the government’s NCB: